-I love me some galvanized tubs and buckets container garden is a wonderful way to add beautiful blooms on a patio or deck.
+I love a nice galvanized tubs and buckets container garden is a wonderful way to add beautiful blooms on a patio or deck.
 The more patina the galvanized tubs and buckets have gained from being in the elements the better.
 I have quite a collection in various sizes.
 Some have holes rusted or worn in them and others will hold water just fine.

 Proven Winners Grape Punch and Sweet Alyssum

 How to use Galvanized tubs and buckets with holes

 The galvanized tubs and buckets with existing holes get filled with good rich potting soil and planted up with all kinds of flowery goodness.
 I don’t stick to any planting rules like thriller, spiller etc. I usually like sticking to a couple plants with a rich color and offset with maybe a white or foliage plant that makes a striking contrast.

 Purple Wave Petunia, White Calibrachoa and Euphorbia “Breathless White”

 How to use Galvanized tubs and buckets without holes

 The tubs that are solid with no drainage (holes in them) are used as a secondary container.
 All the flowers in this tub are in one gallon pots set down in the larger tub.

 The Japanese Maple towards the back is showing its standard black plastic pot, I have yet to find a tub around here that it will fit in, it is sitting on top of coffee can to give it added height.